Published 16 Jul 2023

 Manufacturing audit checklists encourage collaboration between the manufacturer and supplier as they both have to agree on the checklist items necessary to conduct an effective quality audit.
 Doing this helps develop accountability between them and avoid costly misunderstandings later on.

-Manufacturing Audit Steps
+How to Conduct a Manufacturing Audit in 7 Steps

 - Add inspection details – This is one of the most important details for the audit.
 As the document’s foundation, make sure to include the Product ID, Stock Keeping Unit (SKU), serial number, or any other form of specifiers that would help identify the products that were inspected.
 Indicate the location of the goods in the production line as well.

 - Inspect the products visually – The second step is the initial method of auditing the manufactured products—visually.
-Individually check the products for their size, color, weight, and materials to confirm that they look according to the predefined set of requirements and design.
+Individually check the items for their size, color, weight, and materials to confirm that they look according to the predefined set of requirements and design.

 - Test if the products are operating properly – In this step, auditors review the products operationally to verify that they are functioning as expected.
 Some of the things auditors can do are to try, turn on, rotate, move, or adjust the items and observe if they are indeed working as they should be.